RolandKol/Rename_Dirs_Using_List/README.md

 # Rename Dirs Using List

-A Simple script to rename Windows folders based on excel or .csv list.
+A Simple script to rename Windows OS folders based on excel or .csv list.

 To use:
 create excel or comma delimited .csv file with columns: 'old_name', 'new_name', 'old_location', 'new_location'